knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 **More information**

 - You can access a detailed information about an early version of the dataset here: https://arxiv.org/abs/1803.05434
-- You can also find usefull information here: https://www2.informatik.uni-hamburg.de/wtm/OMG-EmotionChallenge/
+- You can also find useful information here: https://www2.informatik.uni-hamburg.de/wtm/OMG-EmotionChallenge/

-For more informations: barros@informatik.uni-hamburg.de